rstudio-conf-2022/ussie/README.md

 [![R-CMD-check](https://github.com/ijlyttle/ussie/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ijlyttle/ussie/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of ussie is to demonstrate how build a package and functions for the “Building Tidy Tools” course at rstudio::conf(2022L).
+The goal of ussie is to demonstrate how to build a package and functions for the “Building Tidy Tools” course at rstudio::conf(2022L).

 ## Installation